a-lundsgaard/FILE_BUTLER/README.md

 Completely responsive webapp using a mobile-first approach.

-Unit tests needed to be added in the future.
+Unit tests and a new logo needs to be added in the future.

 ## Features